PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

   - SIVRZ_molar_model_phytotypes.py : code to run SIVRZ simulations and generate coexistence diagrams
   - SIVRZ_functions.py : functions specific to the SIVRZ model
   - SIVZ_MCT.py: code to run the SIVZ Modern coexistence theory analysis
-  - make_figures_scaled.py: code to create figures with comparable scales (from different models): => figure 5, s6, and s14
+  - make_figures_scaled.py: code to create figures with same scales (from different models): => figure 5, s6, s14, and s16
   - SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.py: file to run the optimization of parameterization of the SIVZ and SIVRZ models with respect to target concentrations (grid search)
   - analysis_optimization.py: analyze the results of the optimization =>  generates data for table 1 and 2